On the Control of Asynchronous Automata: Conclusion

 \section{Conclusion}

-We have presented a theorem and proof techniques that unifies several known decidability results for distributed games, and presented new examples of distributed games for which the existence of a winning strategy is decidable.
+We considered the \dsp, which aims at controlling asynchronous automata using automatically synthesized controllers with causal memory.
+We presented a theorem that unifies several known decidability results and provide new ones.

-Probably the distributed synthesis problem is still decidable if the hypothesis about the regular occurences of broadcasts is not put on the game itself but rather used to restrict the class of strategies used by the players.
+The decidability of this problem is still open to our knowledge, even in the simple case where the graph of processes is a ring of five processes where each process can interact only with both its neighbors.

-The decidability of distributed synthesis in the general case is still open to our knowledge, even in the simple case of ring games with five processes.
 Another intriguing open problem is the case of \emph{weakly $k$-connectedly communicating} plants.
 In such a plant, whenever two processes play both $k$ times in a row without hearing from each other, they will never hear from each other anymore.
-Although this assumption seems only sightly lighter than the \emph{$k$-connectedly communicating} one, we do not know how to use techniques of this paper to solve the controller synthesis for such plants.
+It is not known whether the MSO theory of the corresponding event structures is decidable or not~\cite{madhu}, and we do not know either how to use techniques of this paper to solve this class of games.